TezBaydu/Milestone-Project-3-Cooking/README.md

 - Browse: Search bar started but needs refining - Done
 - Browse: App.py update to pull in public recipes only from all members, currently pulling in recipes from members - Done and pulling in only PUBLIC shared recipes
 - Profile: Delete recipe option: Done
+- Create recipe: Ready in sum | Event listeners in prep and cook to publish sum in ready time - Done with max time not over 24 hours

 ### To Do
+- Edit recipe: ready in sum | Event listener not working in ready time
 - Profile: on delete a warning to open to confirm
 - Recipe: current date applied but doesn't apply to MongoDB
 - Edit recipe: array values to populate separate divs rows